-Since its inception in 1940, the GC has been awarded 415 times, 413 to individuals and two collective awards to Malta and the Royal Ulster Constabulary.
+Since its inception in 1940, the GC has been awarded 416 times, 413 to individuals and three collective awards to Malta, the Royal Ulster Constabulary and the National Health Service.
 There have been 161 original awards including both collective awards and 245 exchange awards, 112 to Empire Gallantry Medal recipients, 65 to Albert Medal recipients and 68 to Edward Medal recipients.
 Of the 159 individuals who received original awards, 86 have been posthumous.
 In addition there were four posthumous recipients of the Empire Gallantry Medal whose awards were gazetted after the start of the Second World War and whose awards were also exchanged for the GC.
 All the other exchange recipients were living as of the date of the decisions for the exchanges.

 The most recent award of the George Cross to an individual was to Dominic Troulan, a retired British Army officer and ex Royal Marine, who received the medal for his actions during the 2013 Westgate Shopping Mall terrorist attack in Nairobi, Kenya.
 He was the first civilian recipient of the GC in 25 years after the posthumous award to Stewart Guthrie, a New Zealand police officer in 1992.
 His citation appeared in the London Gazette on 16th June 2017.